-We encourage you to plan a weekend visit so you can also enjoy the many entertainment venues in Put-in-Bay’s Downtown District.
+Many who attended the 2017 Put-in-Bay Music Festival said they planned a weekend visit so they could also enjoy the many entertainment venues in Put-in-Bay’s Downtown District.
 Check the Put-in-Bay Chamber of Commerce website for links to schedules.

-We have received a lot of interest from bands wanting to participate in the 2017 Put-in-Bay Music Festival, but all our entertainment is booked for this year.
-Interested in 2018?
+We have received a lot of interest from bands wanting to participate in the 2018 Put-in-Bay Music Festival.
 Send a demo, band bio, website link, etc. to firstname.lastname@example.org.

 We’re already collecting information and planning the 2018 festival so don’t wait if you’re interested in getting involved.

 Perry’s Victory has a long standing tradition of promoting peace through music and has hosted many musical events, including both the Toledo and Central Ohio symphonies, the Twilight Concert Series in conjunction with the Put-in-Bay Arts Council, and drumming, dance and other workshops for park visitors.

 The Put-in-Bay Music Festival as all programs at the park is free and open to the public.
-There is a fee to compete in the cornhole tournament and for food and beverages.
+Food, beverages, souvenirs and other amenities require a fee.

 Perry’s Victory & International Peace Memorial opened to the public on June 13, 2015.
 The 352-foot tall memorial column is the world’s largest Greek Doric Column and is made of pink Milford Massachusetts granite.
 It is the only peace memorial in the National Park system and represents more than 200 years of peace between Great Britain and our northern neighbors, Canada.

 The 25-acre park is located just five miles from the US-Canadian border.
 The memorial column, rotunda and plaza are inaccessible to the public in 2017 while the exterior of the historic structure is cleaned and repaired.
 The National Park’s grounds and its visitor center opened May 20.
 Hours are 10 am to 6 pm daily through September 10.